anhthuSebela/SteveRun.github.io/README.md

 ## Team Meerkats
 - Lily Jiang, a first-year at Olin College that use Valorant to destress herself.
-- Anh Thu Le, a second-year at Babson College that enjoy learning how foot health.
+- Anh Thu Le, a second-year at Babson College that enjoy learning about podiatry.
 - Brooklyn Wakefield, a first-year at Olin College with mic drop humor.

 ## Attributions of External Resources used in this project.